 While product recommendations overall tend to be positive additions to any site, you should still test each relevant page with and without product recommendations.
 There are a few reasons for this.
 First, you need that information in order to determine exactly which pages should have product recommendations and which should not.
 It’s not always best to include them on every possible page.
 Second, it empowers you with a quantified value for product recommendations.
 This can be make or break when it comes to deciding what parts of your tech stack add value.

 Some questions to consider here, are which experience leads to more:

 - PDP views?

 - Add to carts?

 - Add to carts?
-From recs?
-Not from recs?
+From product recommendations?
+Not from product recommendations?